FROM CLASSICAL TO BIBLICAL TO NEOHELLENIC GREEK

-A new addition to our Biblical Greek series, Grammar Essentials is faithful to its title: it is not an all-encompassing, exhaustive grammar book.
-Written primarily for the high-beginning/intermediate student, it can benefit as well the advanced seminarian and be used as a resource by the professional.
-An all-in-one grammar book, pronunciation guide, and workbook featuring phonetically transliterated exercises, grammatical aspect, and translational insights, Grammar Essentials is a collection of practical Greek lessons I have shared with learners of Greek over many years.
+A new addition to our series, Grammar Essentials can benefit the mid-beginning/intermediate student of Greek as well as the advanced seminarian and can be used as a resource by the professional.
+An all-in-one grammar book, pronunciation guide, and workbook featuring phonetically transliterated exercises, grammatical aspect, and translational insights, Grammar Essentials is a select collection of lessons I have shared with learners of Biblical Greek over many years.

 To order Vol. III through AMAZON click HERE

-Order together Vol. I and Vol. II for $42.00.
-Free shipment.
-Forward amount to PAYPAL at NTGreek@att.net
+Order Vol. I and Vol. II as a bundle for $38.00.
+FREE SHIPMENT within the continental US.
+Forward amount to PAYPAL at NTGreek@att.net.

 VIDEO 1 Development of the Historical Greek Pronunciation

 “This video has the best explanation of spurious diphthongs and why we don’t pronounce iota subscript that I have ever seen.
 It also does a great job with the historical pronunciation of the rough breather.
 Then there is the helpful connection between similar types of vowels. … I think this video is very helpful.” —Dr. John Schwandt, Director, Institute of Biblical Greek

 “Immense gratitude to you … for the marvelously comprehensive and engaging presentation on Greek pronunciation, enhanced by the valuable historic introduction.
 And excellent photography, typography, technology!
 I learned SO much from it and shall pass it on to our students.” —Dr. Edith Pennoyer Livermore, Loyola University, Chicago